ahmedcodein/ahmedcodein/README.md

 # 💫 General Info:
 My name is Ahmed.
-I am system- and process-oriented professional with over 17 years of experience in the **Information and Communications Technology**.
+I am system- and process-oriented professional with over 17 years of experience in **Information and Communications Technology**.

 ## 🌐 Socials: